HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Looking at the median (50th percentile) statistics, we see a marked decline as we go up the rankings, with the most popular websites using twice as many third parties as the whole data set.
+Looking at the median (50th percentile) statistics, we see a marked decline as we go up the rankings, with the most popular websites using twice as many third parties as the whole dataset.
 We'll see in a moment that that is driven almost entirely by ads.
 It is perhaps unsurprising that these are much more prevalent on more popular websites, with more eyeballs to monetize.

 ## Third-party type

 Our analysis shows we're using third parties a lot, but what are we using them for?
-Looking at the categories of each third-party request we see the following:
+Looking at the categories of each third-party request, we see the following:

 {{ figure_markup(
   image="third-parties-requests-by-type.png",